dinukanadeeshan/hackathon-evaluation-app/README.md

-# hackathon-ideaPitch-2017
+# hackathon - final evaluation - 2018
-The repository for local score control system, for Hackathon IdeaPitch 2017
+The repository for local score control system, for Hackathon Final Evaluation 2018